 Yes.
 You can be employed and freelance at the same time.
-You have the right to do whatever in your free time.
+You have the right to do whatever you want in your free time.
 However, checking your existing employment contract's terms and conditions before entering a freelancing contract is necessary.

 To avoid risking your primary job, you must let your employer know about your intentions to do freelancing work.
 Also, it is a good practice to read your employment contract before considering freelancing.

 If your employer allows you to do so, you must set up an 11-digit Australian Business Number for your freelancing business.
-The Australian Business Register provides this number to distinguish you from other businesses.
-It will help you file your freelancer taxes in Australia if your income exceeds the threshold as specified by the ATO.
+The Australian Business Register provides this number to distinguish you from other companies.
+It will help you file your freelancer taxes in Australia if your income exceeds the threshold specified by the ATO.